sjdirect/abotx/README.md

 Name | Description | Used By
 --- | --- | ---
 config.Decelerator.ConcurrentSiteCrawlsDecrement |	The number to decrement the MaxConcurrentSiteCrawls for each call the the SlowDown() method.
-This deals with site crawl concurrency, NOT the number of concurrent http requests to a single site crawl.
-ParallelCrawlerEngine config.Decelerator.ConcurrentRequestDecrement	| The number to decrement the MaxConcurrentThreads for each call the the SlowDown() method.
+This deals with site crawl concurrency, NOT the number of concurrent http requests to a single site crawl.	| ParallelCrawlerEngine config.Decelerator.ConcurrentRequestDecrement	| The number to decrement the MaxConcurrentThreads for each call the the SlowDown() method.
 This deals with the number of concurrent http requests for a single crawl. |	CrawlerX config.Decelerator.DelayIncrementInMilliseconds |	If there is a configured (manual or programatically determined) delay in between requests to a site, this is the amount of milliseconds to add to that configured value on every call to the SlowDown() method	CrawlerX config.Decelerator.MaxDelayInMilliseconds	| The maximum value the delay can be.	| CrawlerX config.Decelerator.ConcurrentSiteCrawlsMin |	The minimum amount of concurrent site crawls to allow no matter how many calls to the SlowDown() method.	| ParallelCrawlerEngine config.Decelerator.ConcurrentRequestMin |	The minimum amount of concurrent http requests to a single site no matter how many calls to the SlowDown() method.	| CrawlerX

-#### Parallel Crawler Engine

 #### Javascript Rendering